📝 Recipes, knowledge & memory · ⏱️ 3 min read

 New dishes can make or break your profit.
 Many restaurants add dishes to the menu without knowing the exact cost price, causing them to lose money unknowingly.
 An approval system prevents dishes with too high food costs from undermining your margin.

 Every chef has creative ideas.
-But not every creative dish is profitable.
-Without controlling costs, these problems arise:
+But not every creative dish turns a profit.
+Without controlling costs, you'll face these issues:

-• Dishes with 40%+ food cost that eat away your profit
+• Dishes with 40%+ food cost that devour your profit

 • Inconsistent margins between dishes